Part VII

 It can feel like the infinite recognizing itself.

-What remains, in those moments, is not a personal layer but the direct experience of the universal: pure, unbounded awareness, as if the eternal ground of all existence.
+What remains, in those moments, can feel less personal than universal: pure, unbounded awareness, as if touching the ground beneath all experience.

 This dissolution mirrors the alchemical journey of transformation described throughout your exploration: the refining of the dense material of ego-bound perception into the luminous gold of awakened consciousness.

-It can be experienced as a sacred surrender—letting go of identity, story, and separation—returning to the infinite, to the direct embrace of the Void, the generative source of all form.
+It can be experienced as a sacred surrender—letting go of identity, story, and separation—returning to the infinite, to the direct embrace of the Void, which can feel like the generative source beneath form.

 When the mind surrenders its structures,